skdelphix/maskdocs/docs/Securing_Sensitive_Data/Configuring_Your_Own_Algorithms.md

 10. When you are finished, click **Save**.

-11. Before you can use the algorithm (specify it in a profiling or masking job), you must add it to a domain.
+11. Before you can use the algorithm in a profiling job, you must add it to a domain.
 If you are not using the Masking Engine Profiler to create your inventory, you do not need to associate the algorithm with a domain.